How and where you use a layer depends on the type of layer and what you need to do with it. The following are examples:

 - You aren't the hosted feature layer owner or the administrator, but the owner or administrator has configured the hosted feature layer to allow others to export the data.

 This setting can be changed on the item page Settings tab by checking the Allow others to export to different formats check box under Export Data.

-Follow these steps to export data from the details page of a hosted feature layer or hosted feature layer view:
+Follow these steps to export data from a hosted feature layer or hosted feature layer view.

 - Sign in and open the item page for the features you want to export.